-By separate order, the court has issued a report and recommendation to the United States District Court for the Central District of California that it grant the motion of Plaintiff Sam Leslie, Plan Agent for Art & Architecture Books of the 21st Century for summary adjudication of Defendant Douglas Chrismas's first amended countercomplaint on first, third, and fourth claims for relief regarding "Arman" Artwork and for sanctions, ECF 1015, filed on June 23, 2021.
-(However, by separate statement of decision and order, the court has separately ruled on Plaintiff's request for sanctions in the motion, which does not need to be referred to the United States District Court for de novo review.)
+By separate order, the court grants in part and denies in the part the request of Plaintiff Sam Leslie, Plan Agent for Art & Architecture Books of the 21st Century for sanctions set forth in Plaintiff's motion for summary adjudication of Defendant Douglas Chrismas's first amended counter-complaint on first, third, and fourth claims for relief regarding "Arman" Artwork and for sanctions, ECF 1015, filed on June 23, 2021.

-The reasons for the court's ruling on the motion are set forth in the court's tentative ruling for the motion which was posted on the court's website in advance of the hearing before the court on the motion on August 4, 2021, as orally stated by the court on the record at the hearing and as set forth in the separate report and recommendation to the United States District Court.
+The reasons for this ruling are set forth in the court's tentative ruling for the motion which was posted on the court's website in advance of the hearing before the court on the motion on August 4, 2021 and as orally stated by the court on the record at the hearing.
 The text of the court's tentative ruling on the motion is set forth in the Attachment below.